SAP-samples/codejam-cap-llm/exercises/03-explore-genai-hub/README.md

     3. What is the >fill in the word from step 1< of the country >fill in the word from step 2<.
     ```

-👉 Try to add something funny to the `System Message` like "always respond like a pirate" and try the prompts again.
+👉 Try to add something funny to the <b>System Message</b> like `always respond like a pirate` and try the prompts again.
 You can also ask it to speak more technical like a developer or rather shiny like Marketing.

 ## Use the Prompt Editor in Generative AI Hub
-The `Prompt Editor` is useful if you want to store a prompt and the response to come back to it later or compare prompts.
+The <b>Prompt Editor</b> is useful if you want to store a prompt and the response to come back to it later or compare prompts.
 Often you can identify tasks that an LLM can help you with on a regular basis.
 In that case you cn also save different versions of the prompt that works well and you do not need to write the prompt again every time.
-The parameters you were able to set in the `Chat` you can also set here.
+The parameters you were able to set in the <b>Chat</b> you can also set here.
 You can also see the number of tokens your prompt used below the response.

-👉 Go over to `Prompt Editor`, select a model and set `Max Tokens` to the maximum again
+👉 Go over to <b>Prompt Editor</b>, select a model and set <b>Max Tokens</b> to the maximum again

-👉 Paste the example below and click **Run** to try out the example below.
+👉 Paste the example below and click <b>Run</b> to try out the example below.

-👉 Give your prompt a `Name`, a `Collection` name, and `Save` the prompt.
+👉 Give your prompt a `Name`, a `Collection` name, and <b>Save</b> the prompt.

-👉 If you now head over to `Prompt Management` you will find your previously saved prompt there.
-To run the prompt again click `Open in Prompt Editor`.
-You can also select other saved prompts by clicking on `Select`.
+👉 If you now head over to <b>Prompt Management</b> you will find your previously saved prompt there.
+To run the prompt again click <b>Open in Prompt Editor</b>.
+You can also select other saved prompts by clicking on <b>Select</b>.

 1. Chain of thought prompt - customer support:
     ```